-The userscript helps you find larger images for currently ~3700 hardcoded websites (using ~2100 rules), but it supports a number of generic engines, which means it can in theory work for almost any website.
+The userscript helps you find larger versions of a photo or video for currently ~6700 hardcoded websites (using ~4000 rules), but it supports a number of generic engines, which means it can in theory work for almost any website.

 Some of the websites it supports includes:

 Social media websites (incl.
-Instagram, Pinterest, Twitter, Tumblr, Weibo)
+Instagram, Patreon, Pinterest, Reddit, Snapchat, TikTok, Twitter, Tumblr, VK, VSCO, Weibo, YouTube)

 News websites (incl.
 BBC, Daily Mirror, Huffington Post, The Guardian, The Independent, Vogue)

-The pop-up and the preview might take a few seconds to show as it currently needs to download the entire image before being able to display it.
+The pop-up and the preview might take a few seconds to show as it currently needs to download the entire picture before being able to display it.

 You may encounter a warning from your userscript manager that the script is performing a cross-domain (or cross-origin) request.